brienze1/test-nubank/README.md

       ```

 #### Docker Input

-- In case you want to use a Docker container to run the application first you need to build the Docker image from Dockerfile:
+- In case you want to use a Docker container to run the application first you need to build the Docker image from
+  Dockerfile (the first time you run this may take a few minutes to complete):
     - Windows/macOS/Linux/WSL
       ```bash
       docker build -t nubank-challenge .
       ```

 - And then run the new created image:
     - Windows/macOS/Linux/WSL
       ```bash
       docker run --rm -it nubank-challenge:latest
       ```

 - Insert the desired operations (example bellow):
     - Windows/macOS/Linux/WSL
       ```
       [{"operation":"buy", "unit-cost":10.00, "quantity": 10000}, {"operation":"sell", "unit-cost":20.00, "quantity": 5000}]
       ```

 ### Testing

 - To run the tests just type the command bellow in terminal:
     - Windows